 SMOK mods, especially for newbies, can be a little complicated.
 For this reason, we decided to break down ALL the settings you’ll find inside your SMOK mod in order to help you better understand how it all works and fits together!

-SMOK makes A LOT of mods (these ones are my favourite).
-But most of them run exactly the same software, though some mods – the G-Priv 2, for instance – utilise touch rather than button-clicking combos.
+SMOK makes A LOT of mods but most of them run exactly the same software, though some mods – the G-Priv 2, for instance – utilize touch rather than button-clicking combos.
 However, it is the same software with the same functionality, just with slightly different input methods.